plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 Even then, parser-based assignment may still be supported when appropriate.

-### Use `setInputValue()` when the source value should be treated as input text or other input-form data
+### Use `setTextValue()` when the source value should be treated as input text or other input-form data

-`ValueHost.setInputValue(inputValue)` is the Jivs-specific path that automatically runs a supplied parser to convert the input value into the native value stored for validation.
+`ValueHost.setTextValue(textValue)` is the Jivs-specific path that automatically runs a supplied parser to convert the input value into the native value stored for validation.

 This is the natural fit when the source data is still in its input form, especially string-based input such as: